-Such translation necessitates complex process governance and ethics.
-Thus, social sciences play significant roles in science organizations.
+Such translation necessitates complex processes of governance and ethics.
+Thus, social sciences play a significant role in science organizations.

 Azoulay, P. (2004), Capturing Knowledge within and across Firm Boundaries: Evidence from Clinical Development, The American Economic Review, 94(5).